awslabs/s3-connector-for-pytorch/s3torchbenchmarking/README.md

 ## Getting started

 The benchmarking code is located in the `src/s3torchbenchmarking` module.
-You can run the tests either locally or on an EC2 instance with one (or many) GPU(s).
+The scenarios are designed to be run on an EC2 instance with one (or many) GPU(s).

 ### EC2 instance setup (recommended)